-This website is a System Reference Document for the Swords & Wizardry Roleplaying game by Frog God Games.
-While permission to post Open Game Content to a website or use in other products is not required, Matt Finch and the gang from Frog God Games have given their blessing to this site, and in fact have aided greatly in producing it.
+This website serves as a System Reference Document (SRD) for the Swords & Wizardry Roleplaying game created by Frog God Games.
+While permission to post Open Game Content to a website or use in other products is not required, Matt Finch and the gang from Frog God Games have given their express blessings to this site, and in fact have aided greatly in producing it, regularly providing additional text, rules, and content for your Swords & Wizardry games.

 "For thirty-five years, I have been telling role-playing gamers to ignore rules that they do not like.
 The essence of RPGing is in the story, not the accomplishment of arbitrary goals and benchmarks.
 We all take part in creating the story; the GM writes an outline, tots up a list of “plot elements,” and then sets the players loose to fill in the details.
 This has never changed.